 15. Airport Transfers

 Airport transfers are not included in the price of your holiday, although The Alpine Generation do undertake booking and administration of these on your behalf if you opt to use one of our preferred transfer partners.
 If you have arranged your airport transfer through us, it is your responsibility to inform us, in writing, at least 14 days before your holiday commencement date, of the incoming flight details (date, flight number, arrival time).
 If you do not do this, then the transfer company cannot guarantee to meet you.
 Any additional costs involved in arranging for a vehicle to collect you from the airport in these circumstances will be charged to you at cost.
 Transfer booked through us are subject to the operator’s terms and conditions.
 These can be viewed here.

 16. Resort Driver Service

-We offer a complimentary driver service for our guests.
+We offer a complimentary driver service for our guests from selected chalets only.
 This is at our discretion and we reserve the right to withdraw this service at any time.
 This purpose of this service is to transfer you from the chalet to the nominated lift stations in the morning, and return you from the nominated lift stations to the chalet in the afternoon.

 17. Resort Prices

 Any prices given for activities, equipment hire, instruction, ski passes etc were as accurate as possible at the time of going to press.
 We cannot however accept responsibility for any variation between that time and the date of your holiday.

 The Chalet is available for access from 4pm on the day of your arrival.
 If, however, you arrive earlier you are welcome to leave your luggage with us whilst heading out to the slopes or into town.
 Earliest arrivals for bag storage are 8am.
 We regret we cannot store baggage earlier than this due to disruption to current guests.